-The Restaurant at Auberge du Soleil with 11 consecutive Michelin Stars, offers a fine dining experience.
-Executive Chef Robert Curry’s Mediterranean-inspired cuisine reflects the natural diversity and rich seasonal produce available in the Napa Valley.
-Ingredients are sourced locally and feature an inspiring wine country menus complemented by one of most extensive wine cellars in the valley, boasting more than 15,000 bottles of domestic and international wines.
-But what we love most about it is that it has one of the best vantage points in the valley.
-Go for the meal but savor the views…
+The Restaurant at Auberge du Soleil with 11 consecutive Michelin Stars, offers a fine dining experience in Napa Valley.
+Executive Chef Robert Curry’s Mediterranean-inspired cuisine reflects the rich seasonal produce available in the Napa Valley.
+Ingredients are all sourced locally and they feature an inspiring wine country menu complemented by an extensive wine cellar in the valley.
+Boasting more than 15,000 bottles of domestic and international wines, it is the best in the area.
+Having said all that what we love most about the restaurant is that it has one of the best vantage points in the valley.
+During our brunch in Napa at Auberge du Soleil we were a little distracted, distracted by the view – so go for the meal but savor the views…

 What is Relais & Châteaux you ask?

 It is a family of hoteliers and chefs from all over the world who shares a passion for – and a personal commitment to – ensuring their guests enjoy moments of exceptional harmony.
 To experience Relais & Châteaux is to experience an unforgettable celebration of the senses.
 Each property within this group is privately owned and operated.
 Beyond that of quality, the common denominator is the passion with which every hotelier runs his or her establishment.
 From the vineyards in Napa valley to the beaches in Bali, from the olive trees in Provence to the lodges in South Africa, Relais & Châteaux offers a chance to explore the Route du Bonheur, or ‘Road to Happiness‘ in a variety of destinations.
+We certainly found that in the Kyoto property we stayed during our visit to Japan.
 Relais & Châteaux properties can be found all over the world.
 To explore all the Relais & Châteaux members worldwide, you can visit their website.

 Auberge du Soleil